-It’s important to stay within a two-hour travel time of the hospital in case a donor heart becomes available.
+It’s important to stay within a four-hour travel time of the hospital in case a donor heart becomes available.
 Whether that means driving, flying or other means of transportation.
 If a heart becomes available, you will need to be at the hospital quickly to receive your heart transplant.

-After your heart transplant is complete, your doctor and heart transplant team will monitor you closely.
+After your heart transplant surgery is complete, your doctor and heart transplant team will monitor you closely.
 You can expect to stay in the hospital for about two to four weeks.
 Recovery times vary.
 Learn more about the recovery process after your heart transplant.

 The compassionate team at Banner Health is here to provide complete and connected heart care.
 We’re dedicated to supporting you and your loved ones throughout your entire transplant journey.